-Participate the public consultations, the ongoing consultations are available here .
+To participate in public consultations, see ongoing consultations .

 If you need access to older studies, please visit our studies archive .

-On 10 December 180 stakeholders participated in a workshop intended to gather input into the development of a European position at the WRC-15.
+On 10 December, European Conference of Postal and Telecommunications Administrations (CEPT) and the European Commission gathered 180 stakeholders in a workshop intended to gather input into the development of a European position at the WRC-15.
 Presentations were made on the preparation within the CEPT and the EU policy dimension.
 There were also a number of stakeholders presentations/interventions.
-More information here .

 In this workshop hosted by the European Commission, a team led by WIK-Consult and supported by Aegis, Plum and IDATE presented final results including findings and conclusions of their study in the preparation of the spectrum inventory and conducted on behalf of the European Commission.
 This workshop served as an opportunity for stakeholders to get an update on the findings to be presented by the Study team.
 The Commission also outlined the next steps.
 The Commission recalled that the Study focused on the supply side of the spectrum inventory, i.e. how spectrum is used today, and what indicators could be used to assess its efficient use.
 The results of the Study as well as the discussions in the workshop represented one of several important contributions to the Commission’s ongoing work on an inventory of existing uses of spectrum, as required by Article 9 of the Radio Spectrum Policy Programme (RSPP).

 The workshop was open to open to all interested stakeholders.